go-acme/lego/README.md

 This is a work in progress.
 Please do *NOT* run this on a production server.

 #### Current Status
-The code in this repository is currently quite raw.
+The code in this repository is under development.

-You are currently able to register an account with the ACME server as well as request certificates through the CLI.
+Current features:
+- [x] Registering with a CA
+- [x] Requesting Certificates
+- [x] Renewing Certificates
+- [x] Revoking Certificates
+- [ ] Initiating account recovery
+- Identifier validation challenges
+  - [x] SimpleHTTP Challenge
+  - [ ] DVSNI Challenge
+  - [ ] Proof of Possession of a Prior Key
+  - [ ] DNS Challenge

 Please keep in mind that CLI switches and APIs are still subject to change.